carlynorama/FixedSizeCollection/README.md

 The FixedSizedCollection itself can then vend Views or Copies as needed.
 Those views or copies could be to its full collection or SubSequences.

-This could end up being a Protocol.
+This could end up being a Protocol once StorageView exists, but in the mean time... bytes that someone else can dealloc can't make promises so currently this collection has to have a copy.

 ## Major Use Cases